gyeh/cc/README.md

 resulted in a ~350MB map on a 64-bit JVM.
 This makes a bit more sense considering that a 17 character Java String can be 72 bytes in memory (not accounting the hashmap and long counter overhead).

-Potential further optimizations include a more efficient string encoding, tries, alternative map data structures, off-heap solutions to mitigate GC issues.
+Potential further optimizations include a more efficient string encoding, tries, probabilistic sampling or alternative off-heap solutions.

 ### MedianTracker
 To be space-optimized and not track the unique counts for all tweets, `MedianTracker` uses a `long`